 - Programs that support the social, emotional and mental health needs of Brookline youth

-In alignment with our organizational vision and funding priorities, as we review proposals, we will give preference to community organizations and groups that:
+In alignment with our organizational vision, as we review proposals, we will give preference to community organizations and groups that:

-- Are working to advance equity, including removing barriers to opportunities, meeting the immediate needs of those impacted by inequities, addressing root causes of inequities such as poverty or racism;
+- Are working to advance equity (including removing barriers to opportunities, meeting the immediate individual needs of those impacted by inequities, addressing root causes of inequities);

-- Focus on BIPOC and other vulnerable populations.
+- Focus on BIPOC and other vulnerable or marginalized populations, including those populations most impacted by the pandemic

 For this grant program, an organization/group is considered BIPOC-led if they meet at least one of the following three criteria: